Purpose Discovery

 Founder, Canopy

-I went through a fellowship in Atlanta trying to figure out what I was supposed to do with my life.
-I tried podcasting — I loved it.
-I taught — I loved that too.
+I went through a fellowship in Atlanta trying to figure out what I was supposed to do.
+I tried podcasting and loved it.
+I taught and loved that too.
 I worked with youth and found something came alive in me around young people.
-Then the logical next step showed up: a middle school pastor role.
+Then the logical next step appeared: a middle school pastor role.
 And I said no.

-That experience — enjoying all the pieces but the assembled thing being wrong — is what Canopy is built to solve.
-The problem wasn't a lack of clarity about what I enjoyed.
+That moment is what Canopy is built to solve.
+The problem was not a lack of clarity about what I enjoyed.
 It was a lack of granularity about how I needed to do the work.
 I needed to build something, not sustain a role.
 I needed ownership and variety, not a defined position inside someone else's institution.

 No existing assessment would have caught that.
-They would have looked at podcasting + teaching + youth and said: ministry.
-But that's not what I was wired for.
-Canopy is the tool I needed and couldn't find.
+They would have looked at podcasting plus teaching plus youth and said: ministry.
+But that was not what I was wired for.
+Canopy is the tool I needed and could not find.

-I built Canopy outside of my primary work — not to become a career counselor, but because this particular problem felt unsolved and I believed I was uniquely shaped to solve it.
-I'm a Christian who arrived at faith through logic.
-I believe calling is real and that people can find it.
+I built this outside of my primary work, not to become a career counselor, but because this problem felt unsolved and I believed I was shaped to address it.
+I am a Christian who arrived at faith through logic.
+I believe calling is real.
 And I believe the right questions make all the difference.

 How the assessment works

-Canopy measures eight dimensions: Purpose & Meaning, Environment, Skills, Interests, Work Style, Values, Personality, and Mode of Impact.
-The eighth dimension is what separates Canopy from every other tool — it measures not just what you want to do, but how you need to do it and at what scale.
+Canopy measures nine dimensions: Purpose and Meaning, Environment, Skills, Interests, Work Style, Values, Personality, Mode of Impact, and Flow and Absorption.
+The eighth and ninth dimensions are what separate Canopy from every other tool.
+Mode of Impact measures not just what you want to do, but how you need to do it.
+Flow and Absorption surfaces where you come alive.

-Each question is designed to be answerable regardless of emotional intensity.
-You don't have to be passionate about something for the answer to matter.
-A steady person who consistently scores pragmatic preferences is learning something just as true as someone whose scores skew toward mission and meaning.
+Every question is answerable regardless of emotional intensity.
+A steady, pragmatic person who scores low on Purpose and Meaning is learning something just as true as someone whose scores skew toward mission.
 Both signals are honored.

-Questions are delivered one at a time, on a scale of five equal dots with no numbers — because 1 and 5 carry equal weight.
-The scale is labeled only "strongly disagree" and "strongly agree."
-This removes the implicit bias toward higher scores that plagues most assessments.
+Questions are delivered one at a time, on a scale of five equal dots with no numbers.
+Strongly disagree and strongly agree carry equal weight.
+This removes the implicit bias toward higher scores that affects most assessments.

-Results are matched against 60+ career profiles using a weighted scoring algorithm that prioritizes your Purpose & Meaning dimension at 2x weight.
-The top match is given to you free.
-The remaining four require a one-time $9 unlock — the cost of a sandwich, for something that could redirect years.
+Results are matched against 62 career profiles.
+The top match is given free.
+The remaining four require a one-time $9 unlock.

 After the assessment

 Clarity without direction is just interesting information.
-Here's how to turn what Canopy revealed into actual movement.
+Here is how to turn what Canopy revealed into actual movement.

 01